aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/pdf/print-comments-while-saving-to-pdf/_index.md

 ---
 title: Print Comments while saving to PDF with JavaScript via C++
 linktitle: Print Comments while saving to PDF
 type: docs
 weight: 10
 url: /javascript-cpp/print-comments-while-saving-to-pdf/
 description: Learn how to print comments when saving Excel documents to PDF using Aspose.Cells for JavaScript via C++.
 ---

 {{% alert color="primary" %}}

-Microsoft Excel allows you to print comments while printing or saving to PDF format with the following options
+Microsoft Excel allows you to print comments when printing or saving to PDF format with the following options

 - None
 - At end of sheet